- Parents Home

 In IR procedures, interventional radiologists use an imaging technique — such as an ultrasound, CAT scan , live X-ray diagnosis, or fluoroscopy — to produce a real-time image.
 This guides them as they do things like:

 - drain placements (to remove fluid buildup in the lungs or abdomen)

-destroy bone and soft tissue tumors using ablation technologies to make them disappear, including:
+- treat bone and soft tissue tumors using ablation technologies to make them disappear, including:

-treat bleeding and painful skin lesions that happen with vascular malformations by using lasers to destroy vascular bumps on the skin that bleed called vesicles (this is called photoevaporation)
+- treat bleeding and painful skin lesions that happen with vascular malformations by using lasers to destroy vascular bumps on the skin that bleed called vesicles (this is called photoevaporation)

 What Are the Benefits of Interventional Radiology (IR) Procedures?